NYSCP Safer Recruitment: One-Minute Guide - North Yorkshire

 Further information can be found in the Government guidance available at:

-If a person is not in regulated activity but is working with children and young people they may be in a supervised role.
+If a person is not in a regulated activity but is working with children and young people, they may be in a supervised role.
 Further information is available from:

 Organisations should have in place the following to prevent opportunities to abuse children:

-Organisation should have clear guidance for reporting concerns and procedures for managing allegations and concerns against staff or volunteers.
+Organisations should have clear guidance for reporting concerns and procedures for managing low-level concerns and allegations against staff or volunteers.
 Guidance for Managing Allegations Against Staff and Volunteers is available from:

 Maintain a high level of vigilance – believe it could always happen in your organisation.